Designs via Free Probability: Notions and notations

 \section{Notions and notations}

-This section covers the notations of the known results that serve as the basis for this work.
-We start in Sec.\ref{sec_kchan} by introducing $k$-channels and we discuss Haar averages and $k$-designs in Sec.\ref{sec_haar}.
-In Sec.\ref{sec_free} we provide a small introduction to Free Probability.
-Finally, in Sec.\ref{sec_ETH}, we discuss the full ETH and its relation with Free Probability.
+This section covers the notation and the known results that serve as the basis for this work.
+We start in Sec.~\ref{sec_kchan} by introducing $k$-channels and we discuss Haar averages and $k$-designs in Sec.\ref{sec_haar}.
+In Sec.~\ref{sec_free} we provide a small introduction to Free Probability.
+Finally, in Sec.~\ref{sec_ETH}, we discuss the full ETH and its relation with Free Probability.